hulvdan/cookier/TASKS_HULVDAN.md

-x new run: weapon: show weapon details x new run: weapon: if newly selected build doesn't have previously selected weapon -> reset weapon
+x new run: weapon: show weapon details x new run: weapon: if newly selected build doesn't have previously selected weapon -> reset weapon x new run: beautify sliding stuff

-* new run: beautify sliding stuff
+* new run: don't select immediately if not `playerUsesKeyboardOrController` *
 * new run: refactor MAKE LESS CODE
 *
 * ui nav: upgrades: going from upgrades to reroll and returning back